-Gently take it out of the shop pot, breaking up the roots as best since they probably form a very tight ball.
+Gently remove it from the pot, breaking up the roots as best as possible since they probably form a very tight ball.
 Regardless of whether you re-pot it, your chrysanthemum will require a lot of water.

 The plant can drown if you don't remove it from the dish after a few hours.
 You can water from above every day or so after that.

-Place your container in a south-facing window or an area outside that gets at least 4 hours of direct sunlight each day if you want to grow chrysanthemums in pots.
+Place your container in a south-facing window or an area outside that gets at least 4 hours of direct sunlight daily if you want to grow chrysanthemums in pots.

 Remember that your sunny summer locations can be considerably shadowed in the fall.
-During the first few days, check on your mother and ensure she receives enough sunlight.
+During the first few days, check on your chrysanthemum and ensure she receives enough sunlight.

-Try cutting it down and covering it with a thick layer of mulch or relocating it to an unheated garage until spring if you want to save your fall mums from the winter.
-If your mother has overwintering beautifully, you might be pleasantly pleased.
+Try cutting it down and covering it with a thick layer of mulch or relocating it to an unheated garage until spring to save your fall mums from the winter.
+If your mum has overwintering beautifully, you might be pleased.

 Pests & Diseases Of Chrysanthemums

 The likelihood of pests and illnesses affecting chrysanthemums decreases if you provide the plants with the ideal growing conditions.

 White rust is one of the most prevalent illnesses.
 This fungus-related illness is discovered in the late summer or early fall.